Dongguan Rail Transit: Lines in operation

+Line 1

+In 2015, the feasibility study, survey and design and other preliminary work of the Line 1 were being carried out.
+On February 19, 2019, Line 1 Phase 1 started construction.
+Line 1 has a total length of 57.478 kilometers and runs from northwest to southeast with 25 stations.
+The line opened on 28 November 2025.

 Line 2

 The first section (15 stations and 37.743 km long) of Line 2 from Dongguan railway station in Shilong Town to Humen railway station in Humen Town opened on 27 May 2016.
-The line was called R2 in planning.

 History

 Preliminary planning

 In 2001, when he was with the party secretary of Dongguan, Tong Xing used the slogan "a big year for five years to see Metro".
 The vision to build the Dongguan Rail Transit system was first put on the agenda.

 From September 2003 to October 2004, China Academy of Urban Planning and Design Institute of Ministry of Railways, "Dongguan Rail Transit Network Planning" project was launched.

 In November 2004, Dongguan City rail transit construction leading group was established, followed by the development of "Dongguan Rail Transit Network Plan" to be completed by 2020.
 Dongguan City plans to build a total length of 195 km, with the total number of stations to 55 of the rail network.

 In September 2006, "Dongguan City Rapid Rail Transit Construction Plan" passed through the Provincial Development and Reform Commission.

 In December 2006, plan submitted to the National Development and Reform Commission.

 In February 2007, the mayor of Dongguan, Li Yuquan announced provincial government approval;

 From September 25 to 26, 2006, "Dongguan city rapid rail transit construction plan" expert review meeting was held and the "Dongguan City Rapid Rail Transit Construction Plan" was approved.
 Experts recommended that the initial scale of the plan be brought down to about 60km and give priority to the development of Line 2.
 Experts also note that the, at the time planned, Guangzhou–Shenzhen intercity railway overlaps with the proposed Line 1 and suggested further research to be made to allow for unified coordination and optimization of both lines.
 It was suggested that both lines should share tracks to avoid duplication and reduce investment.
 However, the proposal was rejected with Line 1 and Guangzhou-Shenzhen intercity railway built as separate lines.